Rosetta Douglass: Early life and education

-Rosetta was a critical thinker like her father, but struggled against the demands of gender roles during her time.
-She did not support her father's interracial marriage after her mother's death.
+Marriage and Family Life

+On December 24, 1863, she married Nathan Sprague.
 Her husband had been enslaved and was poorly educated.
 He struggled to find his footing and a job.
 She had seven children (including Fredericka Douglass Sprague Perry), and many grandchildren.

+Rosetta was a critical thinker like her father, but struggled against the demands of gender roles during her time.
+Douglass worked with her father, and had a keen sense of social justice issues.
+She did not support her father's interracial marriage with Helen Pitts Douglass after her mother's death.
+She also advised her father against accepting the presidency of the Freedman’s Bank.

 Teaching, writing, and activism

 Douglass worked as a teacher.
 She eventually became primarily a homemaker and wife.
 She wrote the paper My Mother as I Recall Her in 1900, as well as the paper What Role is the Educated Negro Woman to Play in the Uplifting of Her Race?

 She wrote “The galling chain and merciless lash were the instruments used to accomplish humiliation and degradation of the African.
 Avarice was the factor in the composition of the character of a large number of white men of America that wrought such ravishes in the well-being of the African.”
 She also wrote, “Allow the Negro two hundred and fifty years of unselfish contact to offset the two hundred and fifty years of Caucasian selfishness, and be as assiduous in his regeneration as you were in his degradation - then judge him.”

-Douglass worked with her father, and had a keen sense of social justice issues.
-She advised her father against accepting the presidency of the Freedman’s Bank.
 She went on to become a founding member of the National Association for Colored Women.